Golden age of American animation: Charles Mintz and Screen Gems

+Initial Years and Color Rhapsodies

-After Charles Mintz was fired from Paramount & Universal he was still in charge of his own cartoon operation producing Krazy Kat cartoons for Columbia Pictures.
-After the failure of Toby the Pup, which RKO Pictures discontinued in favor of Van Beuren Studios, He created a new series featuring a boy named Scrappy, created by Dick Huemer in 1931.
-Scrappy was a big break for Mintz and was also his most successful creation, but his studio would suffer irreparable damage after Dick Huemer was fired from the Mintz Studio in 1933.
+While Charles Mintz was fired from Paramount & Universal, he was still in charge of his own cartoon operation producing Krazy Kat cartoons for Columbia Pictures.
+After creating Toby the Pup for RKO Pictures, who later discontinued it in favor of Van Beuren Studios, he soon moved to create more shorts for Columbia, his most notable series was one featuring a boy named Scrappy, created by Dick Huemer in 1931.
+Despite Scrappy was a big break for Mintz and was also his most successful creation, Huemer was fired from the Mintz Studio in 1933.
 In 1934, Mintz, like most other animation studios at the time, also attempted to answer Disney's use of Technicolor, and began making color cartoons through the Color Rhapsodies series; the series was originally in either Cinecolor or two-strip Technicolor, but moved to three-strip Technicolor after Disney's contract with Technicolor expired in 1935.

-However, the series failed to garner attention, and by 1939, Mintz was largely indebted to Columbia Pictures.
+With the exception of Holiday Land (1934) and The Little Match Girl (1937, both of which were nominated for an Academy Award), the series failed to garner attention, and by 1939, Mintz was largely indebted to Columbia Pictures.
 As a result, Mintz sold his studio to Columbia.
-Columbia renamed the studio, which Mintz still managed, Screen Gems; Mintz died the following year.
+Columbia renamed the studio to Screen Gems; and Mintz died by the end of the year.
+Columbia also sub-contracted Ub Iwerks to produce cartoons from his own studio from 1937 until 1940.

-Frank Tashlin and John Hubley, were Disney animators who left during the strike, and obtained jobs at Screen Gems, where Tashlin served as head producer while Hubley acted as director for studio.
-Tashlin helped Screen Gems gain more success by introducing The Fox and the Crow, Screen Gems' biggest stars.
-Tashlin maintained his position until Columbia Pictures released him from the studio in favor of Dave Fleischer in 1942.
-The Screen Gems cartoons were only moderately successful and never gained the artistic talent of Disney, Warner Bros. or MGM.
-Columbia Pictures closed the studio in 1949 and started looking for a new cartoon production company.